Welcome to our review of “Are Massage Chairs Worth the Money?”

 You work hard every day, you deserve to be just as relaxed.

-You probably had a couple massage sessions and wondered if you could have it every day.
-Then you snapped out of it as your bank account refused to let you even indulge in such day dream.
+You probably had a couple of massage sessions and wondered if you could have it every day.
+Then you snapped out of it as your bank account refused to let you even indulge in a such daydream.

 Well, let us entertain you with some simple math (please don’t have bad flashbacks to college algebra).

 According to Thervo, the average cost of a massage is $50 – $90 per HOUR.

 Let’s take the dollar value smack dab in the middle: $70…

 If you could ONE massage every WEEK, that would cost you $3640 a year.
 Yeah, it adds up.

 So when you buy a massage chair for $800, don’t expect too much.
 Remember, a massage chair is at least expected to last 5 years.
 If we were to compare using the formula above, it would amount to $18,200.
 So when we say buying a massage chair between $2000 and $3000 is reasonable, it’s because it is compared to what you would spend on a massage therapist.

 Considering the alternatives, weighing in the health benefits, and understanding how massage chairs work, we’ve concluded that…

 We know a thing or two about massage chairs.
 If you don’t want to read any further, we recommend the Kahuna SM 7300.
 It is our number one pick for the best massage chair for the money.